vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 How does this work?

-__Executive version__:  All sources of relevant metadata (both internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
+>__Executive version__:  All sources of relevant metadata (both internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
 This enriched model is embedded back in VISTA and operationalized as a server-side, security-enabled, in-process, symmetric read/write transactional Master VISTA Data Model.

+and for the hipsters...
-__Twitter version__: VISTA has a Data Model.
+> __Twitter version__: VISTA has a Data Model.
 Let's use it!

  <!--more-->